Should I See A CBT Therapist?

 Post-traumatic stress disorder

 People living with post-traumatic stress disorder (PTSD) can also find healing through CBT.
-Licensed professionals can help patients better understand their trauma and reframe the ways in which their thoughts related to their trauma affects their behaviors.
+Therapists can help patients better understand their trauma and reframe the ways in which their thoughts related to their trauma affects their behaviors.
 With time and a good therapist, PTSD symptoms can gradually become less intense.

-If you've decided you might benefit from CBT treatment, your next step may be finding a clinical psychology provider.
+If you've decided you might benefit from CBT treatment, your next step may be finding a clinical psychology provider or therapist.
 As one of the most popular forms of therapy, many therapists practice CBT.
 A few standard methods of finding support that you can use include:

 • Searching online for therapists in your area